 top of page

-Born in Konkan, Maharashtra in 1988 Archana Ghangrekar is known for her unique adaptive style of shooting a wide range of very different films like All India Rank, Lailaa Manju, Shape of Momo, Gudgudi, In Transit and Secrets of a Mountain Serpent.
+Born in Konkan, Maharashtra in 1988 Archana Ghangrekar is known for her unique adaptive style of shooting a wide range of very different films like All India Rank, Shape of Momo, Gudgudi, In Transit, Laila Manju and Secrets of a Mountain Serpent.

 Archana, a graduate of computer engineering, pursued film cinematography from the Film and television Institute of India, Pune.
 She shot her first feature length 'The bizarre murder of Pristh Tusker' an art house film starring the inimitable Victor Banerjee, at the age of 26.